-- Maryland Veterans who served on full-time active duty in the U.S. Armed Forces (other than active duty for training) and were discharged or released under honorable conditions
+- Veterans who served on full-time active duty in the U.S. Armed Forces (other than for training) and were discharged or released under honorable conditions

-- Certain members of reserve components of the U.S. Armed Forces who meet the legal residence requirements.
+- Service members who served in reserve components of the U.S. Armed Forces and meet the legal residence requirements

 Employment and Job Training: Veterans Preference